-Puberty suppression with Gonadotropin-Releasing-Hormone-Analogues $({\rm GnRHa})$
+Puberty suppression with Gonadotropin-Releasing-Hormone-Analogues (GnRHa)

-Current international treatment guidelines recommend GnRHa as an option to attenuate the distress of GD by reducing the suffering caused by the development of secondary sexual characteristics in puberty.
-The temporary halting of pubertal maturation relieves distress caused by masculinizing or feminizing body changes (e.g. puberty vocal change in Tran's girls or menstruation in tran's boys).
-This offers a limited period of time for gender dysphoric adolescents to reflect their gender identity and for mental health professionals to support self-exploration and reflections on other associated developmental problems.
-Gender dysphoric adolescents showed improved psychological functioning and better social functioning after temporary puberty suppression.
-In a recent study, Sorbara and colleagues found that the late pubertal stage in gender dysphoric youth was associated with more mental health problems.
-Concerning biological maturation, the treatment with GnRHa is fully reversible [25-28].
+Current international treatment guidelines recommend GnRHa as an option to attenuate the distress of GD by reducing the suffering caused by the development of secondary sexual characteristics in puberty [20,23,24].
+The temporary halting of pubertal maturation relieves distress caused by masculinizing or feminizing body changes (e.g. puberty vocal change in trans girls or menstruation in trans boys).
+This offers a limited period of time for gender dysphoric adolescents to reflect their gender identity and for mental health professionals to support self-exploration and reflections on other associated developmental problems [25,26].
+Gender dysphoric adolescents showed an improved psychological functioning and better social functioning after temporary puberty suppression [11,27].
+In a recent study, Sorbara and colleagues [28] found that late pubertal stage in gender dysphoric youth were associated with more mental health problems.
+Concerning the biological maturation the treatment with GnRHa is fully reversible.

 There is a paucity of studies of patients who detransition after intake of GnRHa.
-In the study of Brik and colleagues, 5 adolescents (3.5%) did not continue with gender-affirming treatment due to various reasons.
+In the study of Brik and colleagues [29], 5 adolescents (3.5%) did not continue with gender affirming treatment due to various reasons.
 The effect on gender identity development was not further explicated.
-The percentage of discontinuation of GnRHa is small (1.9%-3.5%), thus systematic studies are missing.
+The percentage of discontinuation of GnRHa is small (1,9%-3,5%), thus systematic studies are missing [30].
 These studies were conducted in specialized gender clinics which include a comprehensive assessment before medical treatment is started, thus the number of discontinuation can be underestimated.
-In an opposing position to current international treatment guidelines, some authors argued that puberty suppression by itself may increase the likelihood of persistence because gender dysphoric adolescents may be alienated from the chance to "reconcile" with their "original" gender by gradually adjusting to their sexually maturing bodies.
-A qualitative study by vrouenrats and colleagues [29-33] found that there is a lively debate about the pros and cons of puberty suppression among mental health professionals working in GD treatment teams which shows that there a still open question concerning the use GNRHa and gap between guidelines and the current practice.
+In an opposing position to current international treatment guidelines, some authors argued that puberty suppression by itself may increase the likelihood of persistence because gender dysphoric adolescents may be alienated from the chance to "reconcile" with their "original" gender by gradually adjusting to their sexually maturing bodies [31,32].
+A qualitative study by Vrouenrats and colleagues [33] found that there is a lively debate about pros and cons about puberty suppression among mental health professionals working in GD treatment teams which shows that there a still open questions concerning the use GNRHa and a gap between guidelines and the current practice.

-The above-mentioned opposing position was endorsed by a recent public debate concerning a decision of the High Court of Justice in England and Wales in 2020 which had ruled that minors under 16 would not be competent to give legal consent to the administration of GnRHa because they were not able to oversee the long-term consequences of this treatment.
-This court had further ruled that puberty blockers should only be applied between the age of 16 and 18 with the permission of a Family Court.
-Meanwhile, this court decision has been overruled by the British Court of Appeal, which clarified that decisions for or against endocrine treatment options in gender dysphoric minors should fully stay within the responsibility of physicians given that there is valid informed consent by patients and if applicable - their legal caregivers.
-In clinical practice, a shared and fully informed co-consent of gender-dysphoric minors and their legal caregivers is recommended both for legal and psychological reasons [34].
-This informed co-consent is to be developed together with health professionals in a careful process of shared decision making.
+The above mentioned opposing position was endorsed by a recent public debate concerning a decision of the High Court of Justice in England and Wales in 2020 who had ruled that minors under 16 would not be competent to give legal consent to the administration of GnRHa because they were not able to oversee the long-term consequences of this treatment.
+This court had further ruled that puberty blockers should only be applied between the age of 16 and 18 with the permission by a Family Court.
+Meanwhile, this court decision has been overruled by the British Court of Appeal, which clarified that decisions for or against endocrine treatment options in gender dysphoric minors should fully stay within the responsibility of physicians given that there is valid informed consent by patients and - if applicable - their legal caregivers.
+In clinical practice a shared and fully informed co-consent of gender-dysphoric minors and their legal caregivers are recommended both for legal and psychological reasons